 While intersections put everyone at risk, motorcyclists are at a particularly high risk of involvement in an accident at intersections because their smaller size makes them harder for motorists to spot.
 As a result, anyone riding a motorcycle should be extra careful when entering or approaching an intersection and make sure to follow the rules of the road.

 Another situation in which motorcyclists are at an increased risk of involvement in a wreck is when they find themselves on a congested road.
 When vehicles are close to one another, motorcyclists tend to get boxed into areas where there is little room to maneuver.
 As a motorcyclist, it may be tempting to use your smaller size to zoom through traffic and between cars that are stopped or moving slowly because of heavy traffic.
-This practice, known as “lane splitting,” is not only but also extremely dangerous.
+This practice, known as “lane splitting,” is not only illegal in the state of Florida but also extremely dangerous.
 Many drivers do not expect a motorcyclist to suddenly be beside them and may try and switch lanes without any warning.
 In addition, any error that you make could cause you to slam into the back of a slower moving or stopped vehicle, potentially throwing you off your bike and into traffic.